kashifsoofi/kashifsoofi.github.io/_posts/2023-05-17-restapi-with-csharp-and-postgres.md

 docker-compose -f docker-compose.dev-env.yml up -d
 ```

+## Database Migrations
+Before we can start using Postgres we need to create a table to store our data.
+I will be using excellent [roundhouse](https://github.com/chucknorris/roundhouse) database deployment system to execute database migrations.

 ## Test
 I am not adding any unit or integration tests for this tutorial, perhaps a following tutorial.
 But all the endpoints can be tested either by the Swagger UI by running the application or using Postman.